20hertz/TimeBurn/README.md

   An AudioManager (using AVAudioPlayer) handles playback of bell sounds on iOS.
 It responds to notifications when timer phases change (e.g., starting a round or ending a round).

 - **WatchConnectivity:**
-  A unified provider synchronizes timer configurations and action events between iOS and watchOS devices.
+  A unified provider architecture synchronizes timer configurations and action events between iOS and watchOS devices.
+The class hierarchy approach (base class + platform-specific subclasses) improves code organization and maintainability.

 - **Platform-Specific Adjustments:**
   iOS and watchOS have distinct UI components (NavigationStack vs. NavigationView, usage of WKInterfaceDevice for watch screen metrics) which are handled appropriately in their respective targets.